loicland/superpoint_graph/README.md

 ```
 The trained networks can be downloaded [here](http://imagine.enpc.fr/~simonovm/largescale/models_s3dis.zip), unzipped and loaded with `--resume` argument.

-To test this network on the full test set, run
+To test this network on the full test set, run:
 ```
 for FOLD in 1 2 3 4 5 6; do \
 CUDA_VISIBLE_DEVICES=0 python learning/main.py --dataset s3dis --S3DIS_PATH $S3DIR_DIR --cvfold $FOLD --epochs -1 --lr_steps '[275,320]' \